nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### D.5: Selecting a watchlist to be the new active watchlist
 1. Selecting a watchlist to be the new active watchlist.
-    1. Prerequisite: The watchlist list in the current workspace has at least 2 watchlist, and **the first watchlist is the active watchlist**.
+    1. Prerequisite: The current workspace has at least 2 watchlist, and **the first watchlist in the list is the active watchlist**.

     2. Test case: `watchlist -s 2` <br/>
     Expected: The second watchlist in the list becomes the new active watchlist, and a message indicating the name of the new active watchlist is printed.